Gianpi612/torrents2py/README.md

 ```

 # Usage
-This example demonstrates how to use the torrentz2py package to search for torrents and retrieve information such as title, upload date, size, seeds, peers and magnet links.
+This example demonstrates how to use the torrentz2py package to search for torrents and print information such as title, upload date, size, seeds, peers and magnet links.
 ```python
 from torrentz2py import search_torrents